The Story of the Davis Graveyard

 Elyssa “Elys” Thelin

-What does a full-time student at Marylhurst University working towards a Masters in art therapy do in their spare time?
+- What does a therapist do in their spare time?
 Model for ghosts and make a mess with monster mud, of course.
 Meet Elys’ Thelin.
 Wife (to Daniel).
 Mom (to mini-minions Gabe and Max).
-And resident artiste, with an artistic style thats, shall we say, right at home here in the Graveyard.
+And resident artiste, with an artistic style that’s, shall we say, right at home here in the Graveyard.

-Lots of cats hang out on the windowsill or at the foot of the bed.
+- Lots of cats hang out on the windowsill or at the foot of the bed.
 But when you find a stray cat who prefers hanging around the graveyard, you know you’ve found your kitty soul mate.
 Owners Chris and Jeff believe they found Hal, but Hal knows better.
 When the Davis were out working on crisp fall evenings, Hal curled up by the fire and supervised.
 He helped paint during busy season and took an occasional nap on the props.
 He even taught them his patented cat-scratch-fever technique to help age the tombstones.
 In short, Hal the Halloween cat played these two denizens of the dark like a fiddle and reeled them in like a twenty-pound tuna.
-Hal is currently the official welcoming committee and graveyard overseer.
-Be sure and say hi, er, meow, next time you’re in the neighborhood.
+Hal was the official welcoming committee and graveyard overseer.
+After 13years of haunting the graveyard, Hal is no longer with us.
+He will be missed.

 Special Thanks To:

-- Jason King, Nick Brandt, John and Amy Gibson, Bryan Dorr, Marci Brandt, Preston Bishop, Josh and Gary Jensen, Milwaukie High School Dance Team, City of Milwaukie Police Department, Beth Regal (City of Milwaukie), Roman Moreno, Karen & Keith Johnson, Andy Westerman, and Levi Black.
+- Jason King, Nick Brandt, John and Amy Gibson, Bryan Dorr, Marci Lehman, Preston Bishop, Josh and Gary Jensen, Milwaukie High School Dance Team, City of Milwaukie Police Department, City of Milwaukie, Roman Moreno, Karen & Keith Johnson, Andy Westerman, and Levi Black.

 And a special thanks to everyone that lent us their support, their enthusiasm, their time … and their spouse and/or mom and dad.
 Lex Reid * Max & Gabe Sharp * Kane Reynolds * Beckie King * Macy Bishop.